volkan-sahin/my-projects/AWS/projects/Project-006-kittens-carousel-static-web-s3-cf/README.md

     - The application stack should take two parameters from the user;

-      - The DNS name of an existing Amazon Route 53 hosted zone e.g. `clarusway.us`
+      - The DNS name of an existing Amazon Route 53 hosted zone e.g. `volkansahin.co.uk`

-      - The full domain name e.g. `kittens.clarusway.us` for the web application
+      - The full domain name e.g. `kittens.volkansahin.co.uk` for the web application

     - The Web Application files should be served from S3 bucket which should be configured as a static website host and the content should be reachable from anywhere.